Henkaeru/Branly-s-Gambit/config/moves/moves_system_OLD.md

     "enabled": true, // not required
     "type": "dev", // not required
     "category": "damage", // not required
-    "subtract": 0, // not required
-    "divide": 1, // not required
     "chance": 1.0, // not required
     "target": "opponent", // not required
     "calc_target": "self", // not required